citp/privacy-policy-historical/z/za/zap/zapinspace.com.md

 Google, as a third party vendor, uses cookies to serve ads.

-Google's use of the DART cookie enables it to serve ads to visitors based on their visit to sites they visit on the Internet.
+Google’s use of the DART cookie enables it to serve ads to visitors based on their visit to sites they visit on the Internet.

 Website visitors may opt out of the use of the DART cookie by visiting the Google ad and content network privacy policy.

 ### We value you as a reader.
-We'll keep your information private.
+We’ll keep your information private.

----